-This Spicy Sausage Cornbread Dressing is one of our favorite Thanksgiving side dish recipes!
-This easy stuffing recipe is sure to become a family favorite!
+Spicy Sausage Cornbread Dressing is one of our favorite Thanksgiving side dishes!
+This stuffing recipe is sure to become a family favorite!

 What’s the Difference Between Stuffing and Dressing?

-Here’s the short answer.
-Nothing really just the way it’s cooked.
+Here’s the short answer, nothing.
+It’s just about the way it’s cooked.

 Stuffing is just like it says, a recipe used to “stuff” something, typically at Thanksgiving time a turkey.
 You can stuff a chicken though or a butterflied steak…it’s all called stuffing.

 Dressing like this Spicy Sausage Cornbread Dressing is the same thing as stuffing the only difference is that dressing cooked in a baking dish or a casserole dish, not stuffed inside your turkey.

 Most people use the two words interchangeably though, like we do.
 Our favorite sausage stuffing recipe is not technically stuffed into anything so it’s really a dressing…but you get the point.

 How Do You Make Sausage Cornbread Dressing?

 Glad you asked that, too because today I’m going to show you how to do it!
 Like I said, this Spicy Sausage Cornbread Dressing is a dressing recipe, so it’s just going in a baking dish and into the oven.